setms/book/docs/requirements/analysis.md

 We therefore argue that at least all automated acceptance tests for functional requirements should take this form.
 For requirements around quality attributes other than functionality, this format may be too restrictive.

-If we look at acceptance criteria through the lens of event storming, then we see two specializations of the generic `Given/When/Then` format.
+If we look at acceptance criteria through the lens of event storming, we see two specializations of the generic `Given/When/Then` format.

 This first is for aggregates: